AviatrixSystems/Docs/HowTos/copilot_faq.rst

 How often is Netflow data pushed to Co-Pilot ?
 Can the push interval be adjusted ?
 ===============================================================================

-The answer to this question depends on the netflow agent used to generate flows on the sources. i.e Gateways.
+Generally speaking, the answer to this question depends on the netflow agent that is generatign flows on the sources and not the colletor (CoPilot).
+With Aviatrix, this is done in the Gateways.
-However, the common practice is to wait for sometime for any flow/conversation to finish before "exporting" the flow to the collector, which in this case its CoPilot
+The netflow agent on the Gateways keep track of the flows and as soon as a particular flow ends, or if the flow expiry interval is reached, the flow record is sent to CoPilot.

 How long is the data retained ?
 ===============================================================================